robertknight/duckface/README.md

 In Go, types do not explicitly declare that they implement interfaces, instead an interface is just a set of methods and an *interface value* can hold a reference to any type which implements the methods in the interface.
+The lack of requirement to specify whether a type implements a particular interface makes this a kind of duck-typing (hence the name of the project).

 duckface is a tool which creates C++ classes (known as an *interface pointers*) that can emulate this behavior.